-Normal Fault Rupture at s/B = 0.28 (Test ML-08)
+3.2 Normal Fault Rupture at s/B = 0.28 (Test ML-08)

-This test, wherein the caisson was subject to normal type fault rupture at s = 0.28 B, gave the most intriguing fault-caisson interaction mechanisms and subsequently caused the comparatively most intense caisson response.
+This test, wherein the caisson was subject to normal type fault rupture at s = 0.28B, gave the most intriguing fault-caisson interaction mechanisms and subsequently caused the comparatively most intense caisson response (Figure 4).

-Figure 4a displays a set of the centrifuge model test images, captured at different levels of fault displacement, and demonstrates a progressive type of failure associated with the interplay between different failure mechanisms.
+Figure 4a demonstrates a progressive type of failure associated with the interplay between different failure mechanisms.
 First, for h = 0.6 m, the caisson acting as a kinematic constraint forces the rupture to deviate significantly from its free field path, actually changing orientation, and to propagate towards the hanging-wall (right) caisson edge.
-Interestingly, F1 propagates at a dip angle greater than 90° (about 98°) contradicting the orientation of rupture in the bedrock.
+Interestingly, FI propagates at a dip angle greater than 90° (about 98°) contradicting the orientation of rupture in the bedrock.

-Shear stresses develop along the right sidewall of the caisson and its consequent clockwise rotation causes active type stress conditions to take place on the other (left, footwall) side of the caisson.
+Shear stresses develop along the right sidewall of the caisson and its consequent clockwise rotation causes active type stress conditions to take place on the other (left) side of the caisson.
 An active failure wedge forms on the footwall side of the foundation for h = 1.0 m, clearly indicated by the respective shear strain contours in Figure 4b.
 Soil failure on this side, as well as the soil distress underneath the foundation base due to its significant rotation, "facilitate" the diversion of the rupture to the left of the caisson and a secondary rupture plane (F2) is mobilized.
-Thereafter, a rather subtle interaction mechanism is observed, involving the formation of active and passive failure wedges on the left(footwall) and right (hanging-wall) side of the caisson respectively, and fault propagation on both sides concurrently (see image for h = 2.0 m and the equivalent shear strain contours).
+Thereafter, a rather subtle interaction mechanism is observed, involving the formation of active and passive failure wedges on the left (footwall) and right (hangingwall) side of the caisson respectively, and fault propagation on both sides concurrently (see image for h = 2 m and the equivalent shear strain contours).
 Moreover, a sliding plane evidently forms along the left sidewall (highlighted in Figure 4a) and a large gap appears at the top left caisson side.

 Figure 3.
-Reverse Fault rupture-caisson interaction at different stages of faulting for s/B = 0.22 (Test ML_05): (a) centrifuge test model images; (b) contours of shear strains developed within the soil in the centrifuge test compared to (c) the corresponding numerical analysis.
+Reverse Fault rupture-caisson interaction at different stages of faulting for s/B = 0.22: (a) centrifuge test images; and contours of shear strains (b) in the centrifuge; (c) in the analysis.